OpenEvalProject/evals/manuscripts/elife-30560/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/30560/elife-30560-fig4-v2.jpg)

-**Figure 4.:** mus81∆ sgs1∆ synthetic lethality or rmi1∆ slow growth.(A) Representative tetrads derived from the sporulation of MCY736, MCY737, and MCY773 are shown.
+**Figure 4.:** (A) Representative tetrads derived from the sporulation of MCY736, MCY737, and MCY773 are shown.
 (B) Representative tetrads derived from the sporulation of CCY198 are shown.
 Colony sizes for the indicated genotypes were measured and normalized to wild type.
 Mean ±SEM is shown.
 Lack of suppression of mus81∆ sgs1∆ synthetic lethality and rmi1∆ slow growth was also observed using another rad52 class C mutant: rad52-R70A (data not shown).

 ## Discussion